 The company's end-user customers include: (i) fast food or quick-service restaurants, (ii) full-service restaurants, including casual-theme restaurants, (iii) retail outlets, such as convenience stores, supermarkets and department stores and (iv) public and private institutions, such as hotels, resorts, schools, hospitals, long-term care facilities, correctional facilities, stadiums, airports, corporate cafeterias, military facilities and government agencies.
 The company's domestic sales are primarily through independent dealers and distributors and are marketed by the company's sales personnel and network of independent manufacturers' representatives.
 Many of the dealers in the U.S. belong to buying groups that negotiate sales terms with the company.
-Certain large multinational restaurant and hotel chain customers have purchasing organizations that manage product procurement for their systems.
-Included in these customers are several large restaurant chains, which account for a meaningful portion of the company's business.
-The company's international sales are through a combined network of independent and company-owned distributors.
-The company maintains sales and distribution offices in Australia, Belgium, China, France, India, Italy, Germany, Lebanon, Mexico, the Philippines, Russia, Saudi Arabia, Singapore, South Korea, Spain, Sweden, Taiwan, United Arab Emirates and the United Kingdom.
+Certain large multi-national restaurant and hotel chain customers have purchasing organizations that manage product procurement for their systems.
+Included in these customers are several large multi-national restaurant chains, which account for a meaningful portion of the company's business, although no single customer accounts for more than 10% of net sales.
+The company's international sales are through a combined network of independent and company-owned distribution offices.
+The company maintains sales and service offices in Australia, Brazil, Belgium, China, France, Hong Kong, India, Italy, Germany, Mexico, the Philippines, Russia, Saudi Arabia, Singapore, South Korea, Spain, Switzerland, United Arab Emirates and the United Kingdom.